Social Security Disability Insurance: Legal representation

 Applicants may hire a lawyer or non-attorney representative to help them apply or appeal.
-There are two primary types of organizations: companies with trained specialists experienced in handling SSDI applications and appeals in some or any local community across the country and law firms which specialize in disability-related cases.
+There are two primary types of organizations: companies with trained specialists experienced in handling SSDI applications and appeals in some or any local community, and law firms that specialize in disability-related cases.

-Most SSDI applicants—about 90 percent according to the SSA—have a disability representative for their appeal.
-An August 2010 report by the Office of Inspector General for the Social Security Administration indicated that many people submitting an initial disability application for SSDI might benefit from using a third-party disability representative when they first apply for benefits.
-It indicated that having a disability representative earlier in the process significantly improves the chances of those with four major types of disabilities getting approved for SSDI.
+An August 2010 report by the SSA's Inspector General Office found that a claimant representation was "infrequent" at the Disability Determination Service level, while "a majority" who appealed their cases were represented at the hearing level.
+The same report said that many people submitting an application for SSDI (as well as SSI) might benefit from using a third-party disability representative when they first apply for benefits.
+It said that having a disability representative earlier in the process significantly improves the chance that people with four major types of disabilities will be approved for SSDI.

-The fee that a representative can charge for SSDI representation is set by law and is limited to 25 percent of the retroactive SSDI benefits awarded.
+The fee a representative may charge for SSDI representation is set by law and is limited to 25% of the retroactive SSDI benefits awarded.
 While some representatives may charge fees for costs related to the claim, such as photocopy and medical record collection expenses, the vast majority of disability attorneys and representatives do not charge a fee unless they win the case.
-Prior to 1991, Social Security Administration regulations required attorneys and representatives to submit a "Fee Petition" itemizing time spent on the matter.
-The SSDI applicant had the opportunity to agree or object to the fee requested, and the social security decision-maker often approved less than the full fee amount requested by the attorney/representative.
+Until 1991, SSA regulations required attorneys and representatives to submit a "Fee Petition" itemizing time spent on the matter.
+The SSDI applicant could agree or object to the fee requested, and the social security decision-maker often approved less than the full fee amount requested by the attorney/representative.

-In 1991, the Social Security Administration implemented the "Fee Agreement" process.
-If the attorney/representative contract limited the fee to no more than $4000, a detailed review and approval of time spent on the case via the "Fee Petition" process was no longer required.
+In 1991, SSA implemented the "fee agreement" process.
+If the attorney/representative contract limited the fee to no more than $4,000, a detailed review and approval of time spent on the case via the "Fee Petition" process was no longer required.
 Social security regulations require that the fee agreement conform to specific standards.
-This attorney fee cap for the "Fee Agreement" process was increased to $6000 effective June 22, 2009.
-Because of the reduced administrative burden afforded by the "fee Agreement" process, and the time delay for approving and disbursing fees under the "Fee Petition" process, the majority of disability lawyers and representative primarily use the "Fee Agreement" process.
+This attorney fee cap for the "fee agreement" process increased to $6,000 effective June 22, 2009.
+Because of the reduced administrative burden afforded by the "fee agreement" process, and the time delay for approving and disbursing fees under the "fee petition" process, most disability lawyers and representative primarily use the "fee agreement" process.

-If an SSDI applicant is approved quickly and does not receive a retroactive award, the SSA must review and approve the fee a representative will charge the individual.
+If an SSDI applicant is approved quickly and does not receive a retroactive award, the SSA must review and approve the fee a representative will charge the applicant.
 Disability representatives do not charge a fee if they are unsuccessful in obtaining a claimant's disability benefit.

 Representatives may decline to represent an applicant if, after reviewing the situation, they do not believe the applicant is likely to meet the requirements for SSDI.
 Most representatives provide this screening at no cost.
-Typical reasons individuals do not meet the requirements are that the representative feels the disability is not severe enough or the applicant does not have a sufficient work history (and did not pay enough into FICA - the Federal Insurance Contributions Act).
+Typical reasons people do not meet the requirements are that the representative feels the disability is not severe enough or the applicant does not have a sufficient work history and did not pay enough into the Federal Insurance Contributions Act (FICA).